 - Fees: Discount rate of 2%, or $2,000 for the duration of the arrangement

 - Type of arrangement: Full recourse after 90 days

-In this scenario, the client would only pay a one-time fee of $200 but would have the invoice charged back to him or her if the counterparty does not pay within 3 months.
-The factor also charges a $100 to conduct due diligence on client’s customer.
+In this scenario, the client would only pay a one-time fee of $2,100 (lockbox plus the discount) but would have the invoice charged back to him or her if the counterpart does not pay within 3 months.

 Some additional examples can be found on our Small Business Factoring page.